 Formerly, I spent over 25 years building software products.
 I started off writing code and over time moved into executive leadership.
 Most recently, I was a vice president at Adobe Systems, where I led corporate-wide product globalization, software security, and other cross company engineering functions.

 Outside of my commercial ventures I work with a number of non-profits.
 Currently, I’m on the Brown University Computing and Information Technology Advisory Council.
 I’m also on the advisory boards for The Women’s CLUB of Silicon Valley, WEST (Women Entering & Staying in Technology), Women Serve on Boards, and Brown University’s Computer Science Department Diversity Committee.
 And through the Brown University Women’s Launch Pad, I mentor young women about to start their careers.

 I’m also a bit of a public speaking geek.
 I’m a TEDx speaker, and I frequently give keynotes at conferences.
 With Poonima Vijayashankar, I wrote Present!
 A Techie’s Guide to Public Speaking, published November 2015.

 In 2015, the California State Assembly honored me with the Wonder Women Tech Innovator Award for outstanding achievements in business and technology and for being a role model for women.

 Last but not least, I hold a degree in Computer Science from Brown University.

 Are you looking for a leadership coach who understands what it takes to be successful as a woman in Silicon Valley?
 Do you want to retain and develop your female employees?
 Are you seeking an inspirational speaker for your next event?
 Contact me.
 I look forward to hearing from you.

-In my spare time, I’m also a jewelry and knitwear designer.
+In my spare time, I like to knit with wire.
+Yes, wire.
 I share my designs and patterns at KnitOutsideTheBox.com.